bytex-solutions/snamp/README.md

 SNAMP
 =====

-SNAMP acting as a protocol bridge between manageable IT resources with different monitoring&management protocols and your monitoring&management software.
-This ability allows to reduce the management cost of your IT infrastructure.
+SNAMP represents a protocol bridge between manageable IT resources with different monitoring&management protocols and your monitoring&management software.
+SNAMP can help you to reduce the management costs for the complex IT infrastructure.

 ## Prerequisites
 * CPU Arch: x86/x64